By Geoff Edgers

-That’s when she put out her most sugary pop record, an album so slick that it both blasted up the charts and infuriated the indie-rock kids who had once worshipped her.
-The bedroom pop queen had become the wicked witch of the top 40, “an embarrassing form of career suicide,” as The New York Times put it.
+That’s when she put out her most sugary pop record, an album so slick that it both blasted up the charts and infuriated the indie rock kids who had once worshiped her.
+The bedroom pop queen had become the wicked witch of the Top 40, “an embarrassing form of career suicide,” as the New York Times put it.

 “But that’s not what happened to me,” Phair says in a recent Zoom interview from her home in Los Angeles.
 “Did 2003 make me want to break?
 Yes.
 But so did 1998 and so did 1997 and so did 1995.
 They all made me want to take a break because the music business is so screwed up.”

 It is almost summer and Phair is doing this interview because “Soberish,” her first album of original songs in more than 10 years, will be out June 4 on Chrysalis Records.
 The album marks a reunion with producer Brad Wood, her musical partner on her acclaimed debut, 1993’s “Exile in Guyville,” and its follow-up, 1994’s “Whip-Smart.”
 “Exile” charted the emotional terrain of a supremely 20-something universe with an unaffected, intimate charm.
 “Soberish” is both a throwback and a reinvention.
 The songs are stripped of the gloss of her Capitol Record debut but it isn’t jangly, lo-fi pop.
 “Soberish” is also sung by an adult.
 It’s a relationship record where the awkward spaces are framed by experience and perspective, not post-dorm fumbling.

 “Everyone’s got a maze inside their heart,” she sings on the title track.
 “The best we can do is pick a place to start.”